Who will be crowned our Local Hero?

-We are on the search to recognise individuals or community groups who have shown leadership and resilience around their flood relief efforts.
+We have been on the search to recognise individuals or community groups who have shown leadership and resilience around their flood relief efforts.

-Do you know someone or a group who has been a pillar of strength for flood action in your area?
-Have they really made a difference on the ground?
-Through some of the toughest times of flooding, have they helped you out?
-Perhaps your Local Hero rallied the troops in a time of need after being flooded, maybe they have been leading the way for better flood protection in your area or even offered you a home when yours was being repaired?
+We have been on the search for an individual or group who has been a pillar of strength for flood action in areas across the UK.
+These people will have made a real difference on the ground, helping their communities through the toughest times of flooding.
+They may have rallied the troops in a time of need after being flooded, or led the way for better flood protection.

 Entries have now closed and the judging process of the nominations have begun.
 The shortlisted nominees will be notified shortly and will be invited to a national awards ceremony on 28th November in London.

 Please see terms and conditions for more information.